 The acidity of fresh blood orange juice in this margarita is outstanding.
 The bright, tart flavors of blood orange makes a brilliantly colored cocktail and not to mention very refreshing too.

-1. Rub the rim of an old fashioned glass (or whatever similar vessel you prefer) with an edge of a blood orange slice.
+- Rub the rim of an old fashioned glass (or whatever similar vessel you prefer to drink out of) with an edge of a blood orange slice.
 Swirl the rim through a small pile of kosher or sea salt to salt the rim.

-2. Combine all ingredients into a cocktail shaker, add ice and shake for 15 seconds.
+- Combine all ingredients into an ice filled cocktail shaker and shake for 15 seconds.

-3. Put a few cubes of ice in your glass.
+- Put a few cubes of ice in the salted glass.
 Strain the cocktail into the glass and enjoy.

 Note 1: A basic simple syrup is a 1:1 ratio of sugar dissolved in water. example- One cup sugar dissolved in one cup of water.
 We usually make larger batches and keep on hand in the refrigerator.